 IN PREGNANCY, LESS IS MORE

 Jennifer Margulis is the author of The Business of Baby, about how corporations and private interests skew the way we parent in America (Scribner, 2013).
+Her other books include: The Vaccine-Friendly Plan and The Addiction Spectrum.
 A Senior Fellow at the Schuster Institute for Investigative Journalism at Brandeis University, she is a former contributing editor to Mothering magazine and a mother of four.
 You can read more about her at her website and read more of her writing at her popular blog,